 Different approaches to Machine Learning

-Learn to recognise what defines different machine learning solutions.
+Learn to recognize what defines different machine learning solutions.

 There are various ways to learn